freenas/freenas-docs/userguide/system.rst

 :guilabel:`OAuth Client Secret`, and :guilabel:`Access Token` fields with valid credentials.

-Enter the information and click :guilabel:`VERIFY CREDENTIAL`.
+Enter the information and click :guilabel:`Verify credentials`.
 :literal:`The Credential is valid.` is shown if the credential information is verified.